anna-dor-plumsail/documents-docs/source/document-generation/docx/how-it-works.rst

         name: "Mark Nigma"
     }

 And we want to include the name in the generated document.
 We need to surround the property with braces.
-The template on the left side, the result is on the right side:
+The template is on the left side, the result is on the right side:

 .. image:: ../../_static/img/document-generation/simple-document-template-result.png
    :alt: Simple document template